 - Prolonged Prologue: The Cold Open for this episode lasts approximately three minutes, showing Fry as he makes his pizza delivery on the night of December 31, 1999, gets frozen, and wakes up one thousand years into the future.

 - Rewatch Bonus: Eagle eye views will be able to spot Nibbler' shadow underneath the desk when Fry falls into the cryonic chamber, setting up the myth arc about Fry's trip to the future not being accidental.

 - Robosexuals Are Creeps: Bender doesn't want others to mistakenly believe that he's dating Fry and be disliked for it.Bender: Well, ok.
 But I don't want people thinking we're robosexuals.
 So if anyone asks, you're my debugger.

 - Running Gag: Fry getting injured by doors.

-- What You Are in the Dark: After tricking Leela into falling into a cryogenics tube, which gets set for 1000 years (not unlike what happened to himself), Fry is about to leave... before decreasing the timer to 5 minutes.Fry: You owe me one.
+- What You Are in the Dark: After tricking Leela into falling into a cryogenics tube, which gets set for 1000 years (not unlike what happened to himself), Fry is about to leave... before looking back at her, sighing, and decreasing the timer to 5 minutes.Fry: You owe me one.